g-leech/argmin-gravitas/_posts/2023-05-29-taylor-swift.markdown

 Pop music is good.
 Songwriting teams are good.
 Precision is good.
 Reptilian strategising is good.
 Working your arse off is good.
 People liking things is good. <a href="{{t}}">Artists making money</a> is good.
 Admitting you are a trash-fire human being is good.
 And reinventing yourself is good. <!-- Serial monogamy is good.
 Narcissist art is often great.
 Trash is good.
 Dancing in heels is impressive I guess.
 Singers who can't sing very well are good.
 She acknowledges her team frequently even if you lot don't. -->

-So why does Taylor Swift (your reception of Taylor Swift) make me feel like I have ants beneath my skin?
+So why does Taylor Swift make me feel like I have ants beneath my skin?

 I think it's because I am seeing a machine (<a href="{{c1}}">a series</a> <a href="{{c2}}">of large</a> <a href="{{c3}}">corporations</a> and 40+ ghostwriters and designers and <a href="{{law}}">lawyers</a> <a href="#fn:6" id="fnref:6">6</a>) represent itself as a singular human being I am to empathise with.
 Then a large part of society greets this machine as an artist <a href="#fn:14" id="fnref:14">14</a>, like a line of ducklings imprinting on a combine harvester.

 Call the machine <a href="{{trademark}}">TS</a>.
 The interesting part is that Swift the human built TS the machine and to some extent controls it.
-A _self_-manufactured pop star: Swift obscures the machine, equivocates, and feeds it vast hosts of people (fans, co-writers, boyfriends, enemies, bloggers).
+A _self_-manufactured pop star: Swift obscures the machine, equivocates, and feeds it vast hosts of people (fans, co-writers, arrangers, choreographers, crew, squad, boyfriends, enemies, bloggers).
 The project is reflexive: it makes songs about its own controversies, songs which lead to more fame, fame which automatically produces more controversies.

 TS presents itself as Swift.
-It does perform characters explicitly (e.g. <a href="{{c}}">Cinderella</a>, <a href="{{hark}}">Rebekah Harkness</a>) but the machine TS mostly pretends to be the woman Swift in various forms.
+It does perform characters explicitly (e.g. <a href="{{c}}">Cinderella</a>, <a href="{{hark}}">Rebekah Harkness</a>), but the machine TS mostly pretends to be the woman Swift in various forms.
 It adapts to audience and times: innocence-coded (with a twang) for Nashville then; demisexual-coded (with FKA-sighing) for the glossies now; BPD-coded (and drawling) for the extremely online now.
-A persecution complex (and diphthongs) for everyone <a href="#fn:1" id="fnref:1">1</a>.
+A <a href="{{per}}">persecution</a> complex (and diphthongs) for everyone. <a href="#fn:16" id="fnref:16">16</a>

-That's half of it; the other half is your incredible overestimation of the output. <a href="#fn:13" id="fnref:13">13</a>  TS songs are moderately catchy, (recently) moderately perverse, but expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / <!-- Jenny Lewis /--> Lady Gaga / Kesha / Lana del Rey / Lorde / HAIM / Chvrches / FKA Twigs / <!--St Vincent--> Billie Eilish / whoever it is now).
+That's half of it; the other half is your incredible overestimation of the output. <a href="#fn:13" id="fnref:13">13</a>  TS songs are moderately catchy, (recently) moderately perverse, but expertly ape The Current Thing (Shania Twain / Faith Hill / Kelly Clarkson / <!-- Jenny Lewis /--> Gaga / Kesha / Lana / Lorde / HAIM / Chvrches / FKA Twigs / <!--St Vincent--> Billie Eilish / whoever it is now).
 But TS is noticeably flatter than any of these. <a href="#fn:3" id="fnref:3">3</a>

 <br>